vrld/suit/docs/layout.rst

 fill the available space; (2) You want to animate the cells.

 .. note::
-    Unlike immediate mode layouts, predefined layouts **can not be nested**.
+    Unlike immediate mode layouts, precomputed layouts **can not be nested**.
+    You can mix immediate mode and precomputed layouts to achieve nested layouts with precomputed cells, however.

 Layout Specifications
 ^^^^^^^^^^^^^^^^^^^^^